-Signe Pierce’s practice encompasses performance, video, photography, writing, and digital installations.
-She aligns and identifies with the notion of being a ‘Reality Artist’, a term Pierce acknowledges is at once enigmatic and paradoxical by nature, melding two highly subjective and contested concepts (Reality and Art).
+Signe Pierce’s practice encompasses performance, video, photography, writing and digital installations.
+She aligns and identifies with the notion of being a ‘Reality Artist’, a term Pierce acknowledges is at once enigmatic and paradoxical by nature, melding two highly subjective and contested concepts (reality and art).
 Pierce uses her body, the camera and her surroundings to produce films, performances, photographs and web-based works with a singularly flashy, neon, urban aesthetic.
 Through her work, she posits questions regarding gender, identity, sexuality and reality within an increasingly digital world.
-She starred in and was the co-creator of the highly acclaimed short film, American Reflex (dir.
-Alli Coates).

-While Reflexxx served as a proper introduction to Pierce’s conceptual oeuvre, her hyper-saturated photographs of Los Angeles palms and neon strip malls quickly developed a following of their own.
+And while Reflexxx served as an introduction to Pierce’s conceptual oeuvre, her hyper-saturated photographs of Los Angeles palms and neon strip malls have also developed a following of their own.